cmpt375-2024spring/client-project-jacl/README.md

 - Lily (Creative Director, Photo and Video editor, front-end designer, branding and social media)
 - Gabriel (Graphic design, Photo and Video editor, and Development Reacher)

-(Fill in the names and roles of developers and designers above)